 - Sleepyhead Gel Topper – The Sleepyhead brand also made the Sleep Foundation’s “Best of” list.
 This gel-infused memory foam topper was designated the best for dorm room mattress toppers.
 It’s pricier, but not outrageous, and it comes in a 2” and 3” option.

 - Best Price Mattress 4” Memory Foam Topper – I learned about this one from a recent college student (bysophialee).
 It’s the mattress topper she used and loved.
+A friend also bought this one for her college freshman, and she, too, gave it good reviews.

 #5: Portable guest seating